GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

                Output O
   ```

-- **Communication Overhead & Protocol:**
-  After each device computes its partial output, the results must be **summed across devices** to obtain the final output.
+- After each device computes its partial output, the results must be **summed across devices** to obtain the final output.
 This introduces communication overhead proportional to the output size and the number of devices.
 The protocol is typically an **all-reduce** across devices.

----

-**Key Characteristics:**
-- Splits model computation and parameters across devices (vertically for column, horizontally for row)
-- Requires significant communication between layers, especially as the number of devices increases
-- Works best within a single node (high inter-GPU bandwidth)
-- Efficiency degrades beyond a single node due to increased communication overhead

 **Implementation**: Megatron-LM provides open-source tensor parallelism implementation.
 For distributed attention in transformers, Megatron splits the Q, K, and V linear projections across devices, computes local attention scores and softmax independently, and then uses collective communication (such as all-reduce) to aggregate the partial attention outputs across devices for the final result.